Chatanga/DuneImmorality/README.md

 ### scripts/modules

-Modules relies on the Luabundler tool, but also on utils.Modules.
+Modules relies on the Luabundler tool, but also on `utils.Modules`.

 - __Action.lua__ - All atomic actions (or effets): spending spice, deploying a troop, drawing a card...
 - __Board.lua__ - The board static cloning mechanism, an alternative to the former mutation approach, is implemented here.